Henok-23/Photon/README.md

 Photon's core will always remain open-source.
 If this project gains traction, I may introduce optional Pro features to cover API/server costs and sustain full-time development after I graduate from college in May.
 I want to say this early so there are no surprises later.

-This is beta version and my first release, I plan to integrate photon with email, calendar, slack etc.

 ## Download Photon